metacollin/Prusa-Firmware/README.md

 # Prusa Alternative Firmware

-**In case someone manages to stumble upon this, the readme is only half done.
-I need to go to bed =P.**
+**In case someone manages to stumble upon this in the next 24 hours before I finish, the readme is only half done.
+I need to go to bed for now =P.**

 ## What is this?